COMMUNITY PARTNERS

 -

-Since 1980, the Domestic Violence Crisis Center (DVCC) has provided counseling and advocacy services for victims of domestic violence and their children.
+Since 1980, the Domestic Violence Crisis Center (DVCC) has provided counseling and advocacy services in CT for victims of domestic violence and their children.
 DVCC is the only state-certified agency recognized by the Connecticut Coalition Against Domestic Violence (CCADV) serving the communities of Norwalk, Stamford, New Canaan, Darien, Westport, Weston and Wilton.

 -

-The Rowan Center is a sexual violence prevention and intervention agency which has provided free services to Stamford, Norwalk, Darien, Greenwich, New Canaan, Weston, Westport and Wilton for 45 years.
+The Rowan Center is a sexual violence prevention and intervention agency in CT which has provided free services to Stamford, Norwalk, Darien, Greenwich, New Canaan, Weston, Westport and Wilton for over 45 years.
 The Rowan Center counsels victims and survivors, advocates for them, and educates communities to prevent sexual violence in the future.

 -